Sedreh/CRISPR-Cas-pipeline/README.md

 3) Search for positive matches to the set of HMM models in bacterial genomes using “hmmscan”
 4) Cluster domain structures to find co-occurring HMM models
 5) Infer a phylogenetic tree for the bacteria and coloring in higher order, for example, phyla
+    #### for this step:
+                  1) Extract a 16S sequence for each sample assigned to each cluster
+                  2) Produce a masked Multiple Sequence Alignment using ssu-align;
+                  3) Break the MSA into chunks by genera
+                  4) Compute a consensus sequence for each chunk using "cons" command from EMBOSS
+                  5) Lebel all consensus sequences by genera names
+                  6) Infer a phylogenetic tree in fast-tree
+                  7) Root the tree at the midpoint

 6) Discovering phylum in each cluster and vice versa (for evolutionary analysis)
 6) Analyze the distribution of CRISPR-Cas clusters across the phylogenetic tree and biological interpretation